GSA/code-gov/docs/FederalSourceCodeStudy/Series/govt_intersection_OSS.md

 ## Towards Using OSS

 In the 1990s, the federal government’s reliance on CSS began to change for many reasons.
 The Internet arrived to server rooms and front-office desktops allowing for real-time communication and file sharing.
 Server and web technologies became popular; two of the fastest growing Internet products, Linux and Apache, enabled server and application customization that accommodated myriad business needs.
-By the 2010s, workforce skills evolved to include more advanced computing ability that permitted others outside of IT to provide computing services (i.e., digital services) and products (e.g., websites, applications, data science).
+By the 2010s, workforce skills evolved to include more advanced computing ability that permitted others outside of IT to provide computing services (i.e., digital services) and products (e.g., websites, applications).

 With the maturation and use of OSS as a product for consumption in government organizations, agency instructions and executive-level policy mandated that agencies consider OSS as a viable purchasing and implementation option. <sup>[3](#fn3)</sup> <sup>[4](#fn4)</sup> Because of this, the perception for OSS evolved, from skepticism about its security, reliability, and general use across the organization to belief in its efficacy as agencies used it to support critical operations. <sup>[5](#fn5)</sup>